 Despite missing one of their top defenders in Gabby Williams, the UConn Huskies put together one of their best defensive performances in program history as they defeated Cincinnati 75-21 in the AAC Tournament semifinals.

-Williams — the 2017 WBCA National Defensive Player of the Year — was held out of the semi-final matchup after re-injuring her hip in yesterday’s game.
+Williams — the 2017 WBCA National Defensive Player of the Year — was held out of the semi-final matchup after re-injuring her hip in yesterday’s game, although head coach Geno Auriemma said she could have played.
 Crystal Dangerfield returned after missing most of the second half of the quarterfinal with an ankle injury.

 Without Williams, most would expect the Husky defense to take a step back.
 However, it was the offense that struggled out of the gate as UConn scored just 17 first-quarter points.